dvarrel/XCTRACK_vario/README.md

 ```
 #define USB_MODE // usb by default
-#define BLUETOOTH_MODE // uncomment this line and comment the line above for bluetooth mode
+#define BLUETOOTH_MODE // uncomment this line for bluetooth mode
 ```

 Note: To build this vario, you *may* be able to use other Arduinos besides the nano: simply connect the SCL/SDA of the MS5611 to the respective SCL/SDA ports of your Arduino.